utk-cs340-spring22/code-review/README.md

 but it is recommended that you use one of these two.

 **Turn in the assignment using the following instructions:**
 - Copy the files from the code-review repo listed above.
+You can clone or fork the repo, but you will need to create a new private repo to place your finished work.
+Note that forking results in a fork that is readable by everyone else in the class, even if it is private.
 - Create a new text file named issues.txt as described above.
 - Modify the source code files and Makefile to correct the issues.
 - Create a private repo (important: make sure it is private) in your